rudidude86/gura-lang.github.io/documents/Flow-Control.md

         // any process
     }

-A function `cross()` takes one or more expressions of iterator assignment and repeats a procedure while advancing each iterator in a nested way.
+A function `cross()` takes one or more expressions of iterable assignment and repeats a procedure with all the conceivable combination of elements from the iterables.

     cross (`expr+) {block}